-Cell Phones.
-The use of cell phones is absolutely prohibited during law school exams.
-If you bring a cell phone into an exam, you must turn it off and store it with your other belongings in the front of the room (see below about personal belongings).
+Mobile Devices.
+The use of mobile devices (cell phones, watch technology etc.) is prohibited during law school exams.
+If you bring a mobile device (other than those specifically authorized by the professor) into an exam, you must turn it off and store it with your other belongings in the front of the room (see below about personal belongings).
 If you need to be reached during an exam due to a family emergency, please provide your family member the following list of contacts to call:

 Student Services: (814) 867-2808 Registrar: (814) 863-9938 Academic Affairs: (814) 863-1920 If we receive an emergency call for you, a staff member will escort you from the exam to a private office so you may address the emergency.

 Calculators.
 If you are permitted to use a calculator during an exam, you must use an “old-fashioned” calculator that has no other function and cannot be connected to the internet.
 You may not use a calculator application on a cell phone or any other electronic device.